SdMdZahi7/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
 Developed by: SYED MUHAMMED ZAHI
 RegisterNumber:  212221230114
-/*
-Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: Meenakshi M
-RegisterNumber: 212221230057

 import pandas as pd
 data=pd.read_csv("Salary.csv")
 data.head()